encode/django-rest-framework/docs/api-guide/exceptions.md

 * Django's `Http404` exception.
 * Django's `PermissionDenied` exception.

-In each case, REST framework will return a response, rendering it to an appropriate content-type.
+In each case, REST framework will return a response with an appropriate status code and content-type.
+The body of the response will include any additional details regarding the nature of the error.

-By default all error messages will include a key `details` in the body of the response, but other keys may also be included.
+By default all error responses will include a key `details` in the body of the response, but other keys may also be included.

 For example, the following request: